dumindagamage/quickJupyterNotebookDemo/README.md

 ## About the project

 This is a python notebook and lerning project.
-With this, I'm demostrating the festures such as: - Jupyter notebook features - How to use NumPy for data analytics
+With this, I'm demostrating the festures:

+-   Jupyter notebook features
+-   How to use NumPy for data processing
+-   Use Pandas for data processing

+    -   pandasDemo to demostrate the typical data flow from reading from the source , processing anf visualizing
+    -   pandasRecap to quickly recap pandas

+-   How to draw charts

 ## How to use